khandelwalshreya/hello-world/README.md

 # hello-world
-this will help me to understand git commands.
+hi this will help me to understand git commanhave studied 'how to create a repository' also learnt how to create a new branch